 Slow-Cooked Lamb with Fresh Herbs

-Kitchen Spotlight Tender beef cooked to perfection.
+Featured in Tender beef cooked to perfection.

 Here’s an easy lamb shank dish that brings restaurant-quality flavors to your kitchen.
 Gentle slow-cooking at a low temperature gives you fork-tender meat that falls effortlessly from the bone.
 Subtle hints of honey and white wine balance the deep aroma of rosemary and thyme.
 Golden butter-coated baby potatoes make this dish a complete joy.
 The rich sauce, thickened from the cooking juices, ties everything together beautifully.
 While the dish takes time to prepare, it’s straightforward and perfect for a crowd over a relaxed weekend meal.